Facebook Privacy Issues – A Strong Buy Opportunity – Weekly Investments

 The two main financial issues I see when valuing this business is the P/B ratio and the P/S ratio.

-Qualitative Issue
+Qualitative Issues

 Conclusion – Facebook Privacy Issues